 Join our mailing list to receive a notification about future meetings.

 The Community Engagement Team hosts regular community meetings to gather input and ensure the community has a voice in the assessment of CPD’s and the City’s compliance with the Consent Decree.
 These meetings are an excellent opportunity to learn about CPD’s progress, provide feedback on measuring compliance, ask questions about the CPD, the monitoring process, future steps or request a team member to attend your community meeting.
 As a result of COVID-19 and out of an abundance of caution, the Community Engagement Team began hosting virtual meetings to gather community input.
 Although we look forward to in-person meetings in the future, we have also found that virtual meetings have allowed for greater community member participation.

 Before COVID-19, Monitor Hickey and the Community Engagement Team hosted community meetings.
 More than 50 people attended this one at the Humboldt Park Refectory & Fieldhouse.
 The meeting included roundtable discussions that gathered the perspectives of community members to ensure the monitoring efforts reflect the priorities of Chicago’s diverse community members.
-The Monitor will resume in-person meetings once it is safe to do so.

 Listening Sessions and Written Comment Period on the City of Chicago’s and the Chicago Police Department’s Responses to Protests and Unrest under the Consent Decree